rakshit-23/iiitb_usr/README.md

 Here, we notice that our custom cell `sky130_vsdinv` is displayed in the netlist generated.

-6. To run the floorplan and the placement type the following commands
+6. To run the floorplan and the placement, type the following commands
 ```
 run_floorplan
 run_placement
 ```
 ![p4_fp_pl](https://user-images.githubusercontent.com/110079890/187419699-6013b524-91fa-4498-a408-477eee1ea54a.png)

-To view the placement type the following command in /home/rakshit/OpenLane/designs/iiitb_usr/runs/RUN_2022.08.30_09.15.49/results/placement
+To view the placement, type the following command in the folder '/home/rakshit/OpenLane/designs/iiitb_usr/runs/RUN_2022.08.30_09.15.49/results/placement'

 ```
 magic -T /home/rakshit/OpenLane/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.nom.lef def read iiitb_usr.def &